rustedwizard/Hash-Calculator/README.md

 # Hash-Calculator

+## Hash-Calculator Version 2.0.1.1

+## Usage

+Usage of this version remains the same as last version

+## Bugfix

+* Address issue that CompareTwoFilesHash function hangs when used in GUI application.

 ## Nuget package: HashCalculator Version 2.0.0

 **CAUTION: HashCalculator 2.0 package introduce breaking change, the usage of this package is very different now!**